ReynardL/Bankruptcy-predictor/README.md

 ## Diagram

-Below is a text diagram explaining how someone interacts with the service:
+Below is a text diagram explaining how someone interacts with the API service:

 1. **User** uploads a CSV file to the FastAPI server via the `/predict` endpoint.
 2. **FastAPI Server** receives the CSV file and validates it for the required columns.